The Auction Advantage

 An aggressive marketing program is critical to an auction's success.
-Massive

-will best reach the market for the individual property.
+advertising that will best reach the market for the individual property.

 Depending upon the type of property, location, value, and the size of the

 The auction staff will devote many days of prospecting the market to

 The allowed time for a real estate auction varies depending on the type of

-property, but generally it is 60 to 90 days from the initial planning stage to
+property, but generally it is 60 to 90 days from the initial planning

-property to several hours for a multi-parcel auction.
+single property to several hours for a multi-parcel auction.

-Terms of an Auction
+- Terms of an Auction